Tom Crowley – Inspector Archibald Fleet

 Dominic Hargreaves is an Oxford-based sound designer and technical theatre practitioner.
 Recent sound designs include King Lear and Cyrano de Bergerac (Oxford Theatre Guild), The Tempest (Abbey Shakespeare Players) and The Curiositorium and Bulletproof Jest (The Dead Secrets).
 He is also a lighting designer, with recent credits including Blithe Spirit (Oxford Theatre Guild) and Avenue Q (Oxford Operatic Society).
 He also works in production and stage management roles and as a live sound Engineer.
 Dominic is generally not to be found on stage in theatrical productions, but has been known to appear in public singing and playing the violin.

 Director – Nathan Peter Grassi

-Nathan Peter Grassi trained at Total Theatre: Annie Stainer’s School of Physical Theatre (Western Australia), a company specialising in devised ensemble performances but with a focus on creating solo work.
-Nathan is the Co-founder and Producer of Troika Theatre, an Oxford-based company who have performed both in the UK and abroad, delivering wrap-around workshops for international students.
-Nathan directed their most recent production, Kindertransport.
-Nathan is a performer and writer with comedy troupe The Dead Secrets and directed their award-winning show Bulletproof Jest.
-Nathan is also one of the creative team behind Nathan & Ida’s Hot Dog Stand: an alternative comedy biopic very loosely based on a real life hot dog stand.
+Nathan Peter Grassi trained at Total Theatre (Western Australia), a physical theatre company specialising in devised ensemble performances and creating solo work.
+Nathan is the Co-founder and Producer of Troika Theatre, an Oxford-based company that has staged performances in both the UK and abroad.
+Nathan is a performer and writer with comedy group The Dead Secrets and co-directed their award-winning show Bulletproof Jest.
+Nathan is also one-half of the award-winning comedy duo Nathan & Ida, currently touring Nathan & Ida’s Hot Dog Stand and Tropez!
+Directing credits include Kindertransport (Troika Theatre) and The Lady’s Mad (Thistledown Theatre).